NFTT-studio/bugs-repo/README.md

 #### :warning: Attention:warning:

 - NFTMart may be reset and dropped due to some vulnerabilities' repairation during the program.
 Vulnerabilities found in these cases will be considered invalid.
-- Vulnerabilities which have already known by Substrate will be considered invalid.
+- Vulnerabilities which cause by Substrate will be considered invalid.